ndbaker1/CS6375-Machine-Learning/project3/Report.md

     | MLP | 0.9287 |
     | KNN | 0.885 |

-    The RandomForesetClassifier once again performs the best among the classifiers that we have for this comparison, and likely does so due to ...
+    The RandomForestClassifier once again performs the best among the classifiers that we have for this comparison.

+    Because RandomForest is an improvement over Bagging where subsets of feature are selected, it is better able to handle high dimensional data and is less prone to overfitting.
+For Boosting there is a similar rationale; in which the weight of all features is difficult to determine with such a high number of options.

+    Linear Classifiers may not to achieve below an arbitrary error rate because the mnist dataset is not linearly separable.
+Support Vectors  and MLP classifiers from project are linear classifiers, so it makes sense that their accuracy may not be able to outperform RandomForest.
+Finally, k-nearest-neighbors has difficulty with a high number of dimensions/features, which makes the mnist dataset very hard to work with since features of an image are the pixel matrix.